AdrianVarnier/rainfall/level7/walkthrough.md

 - overflow arg1
 - reach the second array
 - reach the second index of the second array.
 We must subtract 0x0804a028(array2) - 0x0804a018(arg1) = 16.
-This is equal to overwrite enough to reach the start of the second array.
+This would overwrite enough to reach the start of the second array.
 But what we want is reaching the second index, so let's add 4 (half of 8-byte), making it a total of 20 bytes of padding.

 Next, let's find where `puts()` is located in GOT:
 ```Shell